Nawter/Python-Exercise/README.md

 # Python-Exercise
-practice python with exercise using this website http://www.practicepython.org/ like my guide.
+Practice python with exercise using this website http://www.practicepython.org/ like my guide.
+These exercise are only working with Python3.